Code-Institute-Submissions/urmv2/README.md

             soon as they are completed.

     1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to colloborate and gain any extra information that they would like.
+[Contact Page](assets/images/contactpg.png)

         1. There is a contact page that can be easily accessed from the navigation bar and homepage.
         2. Within this contact page, there are a number of mediums that could potentially lead to